vmware-archive/clarity/_documentation/datagrid.md

 ---

 {: .component-summary }
-#### Datagrids are for organizing large volumes of data that users can scan, compare, and perform actions on.
+##### Datagrids are for organizing large volumes of data that users can scan, compare, and perform actions on.

-<clr-datagrid-basic-structure-demo></clr-datagrid-basic-structure-demo>
+<clr-datagrid-basic-structure-demo class="clrweb-datagrid-first-demo"></clr-datagrid-basic-structure-demo>

 <clr-datagrid-custom-rendering-demo></clr-datagrid-custom-rendering-demo>